Allen517/rnn_demo/README.md

 ## Dependencies

-Guava (mentioned in pom.xml) cannot be accessed in China by GFW, you may need vpn to completely download it by Maven.
+Guava (mentioned in pom.xml) cannot be accessed in China by GFW, you may need vpn to completely download it through Maven.
 Otherwise, you can manually add guava_18.0 which I have included into this project.